 If we could change tax forms to make it simple for people to save some of their refunds, they could save more, perhaps much more.

 This is exactly what Assemblyman Johan Klehs, D-Hayward, has proposed.
 Assembly Bill 2439 would allow California tax filers to split their state income tax refund into "money to save" and "money to spend."
 Right now, taxpayers can only direct their refund to one account.
-By allowing us to split our refunds between two accounts, we could send $500 to an
+By allowing us to split our refunds between two accounts, we could send $500 to an IRA and get the rest back in cash.

 Can we expect much from such a small change?